Anirod310/Anirod310/README.md

 ![FrozenLake](./assets/frozenlake.gif)
 -->

-A project focused on the fundamentals of **Reinforcement Learning**, before moving toward more advanced deep RL algorithms.
+A project focused on the fundamentals of Reinforcement Learning, before moving toward more advanced deep RL algorithms.

 ---

 # 📈 What's next?

-My current focus is on going deeper into **Reinforcement Learning** and progressively moving toward more complex environments.
+My current focus is on going deeper into Reinforcement Learning and progressively moving toward more complex environments.

 ### Current → Future